weaselkeeper/misc_monitoring_scripts/README.md

 ==================

 Compare host lookups across two different resolvers.
-Useful to check sync of resolvers, as well as check against dns hijaking and cache poisoning.
+Useful to check sync of resolvers, as well as check against dns hijacking and cache poisoning.